 Whistleblowing falls under a number of statutes, including, but not limited to, the Sarbanes-Oxley Act, which was enacted to ensure better corporate financial responsibility, and the Dodd-Frank Wall Street Reform and Consumer Protection Act, which oversees accountability in the financial services industry.

 The last thing you should endure for protecting your company, its employees and the public at large is retaliation from your employer.
-To understand your rights as a potential victim of whistleblower retaliation, contact the employment lawyers at Barrett & Farahany, LLP for more information.
+To understand your rights as a potential victim of whistleblower retaliation, contact the employment lawyers at Barrett & Farahany, LLP, LLP for more information.